-Pastor #2: I decided a long time ago not to take money for weddings or funerals.
+Pastor #2: I decided a long time ago not to take an honorarium for weddings or funerals.

 With a wedding, not only do I do the wedding, I also do the rehearsal and several sessions of premarital counseling.
 It’s not unusual to meet the couple at a restaurant to discuss things and I pick up the tab.
 At $50 or $100 (and I know that many couples are just starting out, but they pay the caterer and florist big bucks), I’d rather not get “paid” because what they give shows they do not value what I invested.